napari/docs/docs/index.md

 ---
 theme:
   metaDescription: napari is a fast, interactive, multi-dimensional image viewer for Python.
 It's designed for browsing, annotating, and analyzing large multi-dimensional images.
-It's built on top of Qt (for the GUI), vispy (for performant GPU-based rendering), and the scientific Python stack (numpy, scipy).
+It's built on top of Qt (for the GUI), vispy (for performant GPU-based rendering), and the scientific Python stack (NumPy, SciPy, and more).
   quickLinks:
     - title: Community
       content: Meet the team, our mission, and our values